lfr/lfr.github.io/_posts/2020-02-17-tales-of-an-fsharp-advent-survivor.md

 ### The **type**, that unsung hero

-I also assumed that designing with types would be a given, but this assumption is based on nothing.
-I think in the near future I'll probably write a post specifically about the topic using my own lib for the examples.
+I also assumed that designing with types would be a given, but this assumption is based on exactly _ *nothing*.
+I think that in the near future I'll probably write a post specifically about the topic using my own lib for the examples.
 I won't do as good a job as [this guy](https://fsharpforfunandprofit.com/series/designing-with-types.html), but at least I'll add my voice to his message.

 ### That sweet F# Advent treat...

 It's December 2019 and I've got to publish something.
 My library exists, I've been using it for months and it's awesome.
 But the public API sucks, I know it's not ready.
 There's no GitHub project.
 I don't even have a blog.
 What do I do?
 I consider cancelling my Advent entry.
 NO. The point of the entry was precisely for me to kick myself in the backside and make me share it with the world.
-It's not ready, but it's brilliant, and because I have no platform whatsoever the 2019 F# Advent Calendar is virtually the only way for the world to hear about it.
+It's not ready, but it's brilliant, and because I have no platform whatsoever the F# Advent Calendar is virtually the only way for the world to hear about it.

 ### ...with a bitter aftertaste